 Tip #4 Performing Experiments with 3D shapes, and Recording the Observations

-This is a great way to teach math, while introducing the scientific method!
-Using a variety of real world objects, children can experiment with how each 3D shape moves, and what its limitations are.
-Choose an object/shape and model the activity for students by attempting to roll, slide, and stack it.
+This is a great way to teach math while introducing the scientific method!
+Using various real-world objects, children can experiment with how each 3D shape moves and its limitations.
+Choose an object/shape and model students’ activity by attempting to roll, slide, and stack it.

 Tip #5 STEM Activity for Teaching 3D Shapes

 Children love hands on learning.
 Engage them by having them build their own 3D Marshmallow Shapes, using everyday materials like toothpicks, popsicles sticks, playdough, and marshmallows.
 Children will enjoy engineering 3D nets using toothpicks, or popsicle sticks for the edges, and connecting them with small chunks of playdough, mini marshmallows, or even soft candies like jelly beans.